Jana-Marie/Enlightened-Otter/README.md

 ### Current state:

-PCB V2.0 is here.
+PCB V2.1 is here.

+Complete power redesign.
 HW is flashable, both boost converter work properly up to a current of ~500mA, current regulation works on both boost converters ( < +-0.5mA up to 500mA, regulation frequency is 2.5khz), RT9466 seems to do its job, does work properly on batteries, not on USB.
 Measuring thought the RT does not work, Power down does.
 LED outputs and Touch inputs work, has correct fault handling.
 Advanced User interface is also working, current and color can be set via touch input.
 Soft on/off works fine.
 Gamma correcture is applied.
 The whole PCB can be shut down by holding the power button.